Simulation of Quantities of Interest

 In a simple linear regression model, we can highlight both sources of uncertainty.
 The equation is as follows:

-\[ \hat{y_i} = \color{red}{\hat{\beta_0}} + \color{red}{\hat{\beta_1}} x_i + \color{blue}{\epsilon_i} \]
+\[ \hat{y_i} = \color{red}{\hat{\beta_0}} + \color{red}{\hat{\beta_1}} x_i + \color{blue}{\hat{\epsilon}_i} \]

-• \(\color{red}{\text{estimation uncertainty}}\): Represents unvertainty in the estimation of the coefficients \(\hat{\beta_0}\) and \(\hat{\beta_1}\), which are estimates derived from the data.
+• \(\color{red}{\text{Estimation uncertainty}}\): Represents uncertainty in the estimation of the coefficients \(\hat{\beta_0}\) and \(\hat{\beta_1}\), which are estimates derived from the data.

-• \(\color{blue}{\text{fundamental uncertainty}}\): combines uncertainty from the \(\color{red}{\text{systematic}}\) and \(\color{blue}{\text{stochastic}}\) processes, accounting for the randomness in the dependent variable that the model cannot explain.
+• \(\color{blue}{\text{Fundamental uncertainty}}\): combines uncertainty from the \(\color{red}{\text{systematic}}\) and \(\color{blue}{\text{stochastic}}\) components, accounting for the randomness in the dependent variable that the model cannot explain.

 Which quantity of interest should we report: expected values or predicted values?
 When analyzing estimands at the population or data-generating process (DGP) level, we focus on expected values.
 However, if the goal is to make specific predictions for real-world cases—such as in policy analysis for government agencies, private banks, or consulting firms—predicted values should be reported.